Simplescraper

 for (const record of records) {

-// Check both identity signals.
-A repeat URL or a repeat normalized body is a duplicate.
+// check both identity signals. a repeat URL or a repeat normalized body is a duplicate.

 const keys = record.url ? [urlKey(record.url), contentKey(record)] : [contentKey(record)]